As the play is Older Than Steam and most twists in Shakespeare's plots are now widely known, all spoilers on this page are unmarked.

 Old Gobbo: Your worship's friend and Launcelot, sir.

-Translation Convention: Lampshaded heavily when Portia complains that she can't understand the English baron: "... he hath neither Latin, French, nor Italian, and you will come into court and swear, I have a poor penniworth in the English."
+- Translation Convention: Lampshaded heavily when Portia complains that she can't understand the English baron:Portia: ... he hath neither Latin, French, nor Italian, and you will come into court and swear, I have a poor penniworth in the English.

-Solanio disappears completely after Act III (and so does Salarino if he isn't Salerio), being displaced as Antonio's companion once Bassiano and the others return to Venice.Salanio: We leave you now with better company.
+- Solanio disappears completely after Act III (and so does Salarino if he isn't Salerio), with both of them displaced as Antonio's companions once Bassiano and the others return to Venice.Salanio: We leave you now with better company.

 - Where da White Women At?: One of the noblemen who tries to win Portia is the Prince of Morocco.
 She's relieved when he chooses the wrong casket and gets sent home, not least because of his dark skin.
 Later in the play, it turns out that Launcelot's been having some kind of offscreen affair with a "Moor" (and gotten her pregnant).

-Your Mom: Launcelot comes up with a whole bunch of these when he and Jessica discuss her parentage.
+- Your Mom: Launcelot comes up with a whole bunch of these when he and Jessica discuss her parentage.